Are you a published author looking to expand your reach? Find out how Living With Retirement can help you. <Find Out More Here>

 dry well reunionPixabay

-Frank Canby sat upon his horse at what was called The Crossroads.
-The horse nickered and scuffed at the dirt.
-The animal had better sense than Frank as it tried to shy away from the trail to the west.
+Frank Canby sat on his horse at a place known as The Crossroads.
+The horse nickered and pawed at the dirt, displaying more sense than Frank as it tried to shy away from the trail leading west.
 It wanted to head in the opposite direction, toward the safe and friendly town of Prairie View.
-But the horse wasn’t making the decisions and that was not the way Frank intended to go.
+But the horse wasn’t making the decisions, and that was not the way Frank intended to go.

-It was called the “D.C.” trail for the simple reason that it followed the rim of the treacherous Devils Canyon.
-A narrow slit in the ground that split the high plateau it ran through.
-Like a jagged open wound, it cut deep into the barren landscape.
-It ran on for miles until it ended at the plateau’s abrupt edge, opening itself up to what was known as Striker Valley.
+This trail, called the “D.C.” trail, followed the rim of the treacherous Devils Canyon.
+A narrow chasm that split the high plateau it ran through, like a jagged open wound, cutting deep into the barren landscape.
+The trail continued for miles until it ended at the plateau’s abrupt edge, opening up to what was known as Striker Valley.

-The D.C. trail was a dangerous and seldom used shortcut between the top of the plateau and the valley below.
-It was only taken by the most adventurous or foolhardy traveler.
-Just before the trail reached Striker Valley, it dropped over the canyon rim.
-In one long, steep, rock covered dust choking run it made it’s way down to the bottom and out the far end.
+The D.C. trail was a dangerous and seldom-used shortcut between the top of the plateau and the valley below.
+It was only taken by the most adventurous or foolhardy travelers.
+Just before reaching Striker Valley, the trail dropped over the canyon rim.
+In one long, steep, rock-covered, dust-choking descent, it made its way down to the bottom and out the far end.

-It was an unpleasant journey at best which ended on a rather unfriendly road heading toward a dying little mining town called Dry Well.
+It was an unpleasant journey at best, concluding on a rather unfriendly road heading toward a dying little mining town called Dry Well.

-The town was built on the fortunes of an old silver mine that had given up its last ounce of the precious metal several years earlier.
-It was once called Deep Well, and boasted a population of nearly two thousand.
+The town had been built on the fortunes of an old silver mine that had yielded its last ounce of precious metal several years earlier.
+Once called Deep Well, it had boasted a population of nearly two thousand.
 The Dewey mine was the largest employer in the area.
-Once the silver ran out the mine went bust.
-Most of the townsfolk moved on and the town quickly lost its identity.
+Once the silver ran out, the mine went bust, and most of the townsfolk moved on, leaving the town to lose its identity.

-Those who remained began calling the town, Dry Well in reference to it’s dried up fortunes.
-Frank had never been to Dry Well.
-Never really had a reason to before now.
-It wasn’t something he was looking forward to.
-But today he had no choice in the matter.
+Those who remained began calling it Dry Well in reference to its dried-up fortunes.
+Frank had never been to Dry Well and had never really had a reason to go before now.
+It wasn’t something he was looking forward to, but today he had no choice in the matter.
 This was something he had to do.

 Frank was a widower who dearly loved his only son.
-Five years earlier he had promised his wife as she lay on her deathbed that he would raise Jessie to be a decent and upright young man.
-He thought he had been doing a good job of it but two months ago Jessie suddenly disappeared.
-Frank was always of the mind that something wasn’t right.
-It wasn’t like Jessie to just up and leave without a word.
-He had been following every lead he could come up with ever since.
+Five years earlier, he had promised his wife, as she lay on her deathbed, that he would raise Jessie to be a decent and upright young man.
+He believed he had been doing a good job of it, but two months ago, Jessie suddenly disappeared.
+Frank had always felt something wasn’t right; it wasn’t like Jessie to just up and leave without a word.
+He had been following every lead he could find ever since.

 As he pulled on the reins, Frank and his horse reluctantly headed west along the D.C. trail.

-Frank was a respected businessman and owner of the town’s gunsmith shop.
-He took in all manner of pistols and rifles in need of repair.
-His current reputation as a man who could handle the most difficult repair of any gun, premised the fact that his past reputation had required him to handle the guns he now repaired for others with even more precision.
+Frank was a respected businessman and the owner of the town’s gunsmith shop.
+He repaired all manner of pistols and rifles.
+His current reputation as a man who could handle the most difficult repairs was built on his past experience with the guns he now fixed for others.

-It was a fact that Frank was not proud of and one he had always kept to himself.
+This was a fact Frank was not proud of and one he had always kept to himself.

-He spent a lot of time with his son, Jessie.
-He taught him the finer points of gun repair and how to defend himself by drawing fast and shooting straight.
-Jessie had a natural talent for it and was always eager to show off what he could do.
+He spent a lot of time with Jessie, teaching him the finer points of gun repair and how to defend himself by drawing fast and shooting straight.
+Jessie had a natural talent for it and was always eager to show off his skills.

-Jessie was a typically inquisitive fifteen-year old who at times let his curiosity get the best of his judgment.
-The Mason boys had been in town for several days and Jessie, being eager to show off his skill with a handgun, managed to introduce himself to a couple of the boys who weren’t much older than him.
+Jessie was a typically inquisitive fifteen-year-old who sometimes let his curiosity get the better of his judgment.
+The Mason boys had been in town for several days, and Jessie, eager to show off his skill with a handgun, managed to introduce himself to a couple of the boys who were only slightly older than him.

-After a short conversation and a little bit of bragging by all, Jessie challenged one of them to a friendly shooting match.
-The Mason boy didn’t see the harm and figured he would put this kid in his place.
-To this surprise, Jessie easily out shot him.
-That didn’t set well with the kid.
-He and his brother talked about how they would get even with Jessie before they left town.
-Until then they continued to keep up friendly appearances.
+After a short conversation and some bragging, Jessie challenged one of them to a friendly shooting match.
+The Mason boy, seeing no harm in it, figured he would put this kid in his place.
+To his surprise, Jessie easily outshot him.
+That didn’t sit well with the boy.
+He and his brother discussed how they would get even with Jessie before leaving town.
+Until then, they maintained friendly appearances.

-During the course of their so called “Friendship” it became known that Jessie could read and write.
-It was something none of the Mason’s were able to do.
-This made their disdain for Jessie all the more prevalent.
+During the course of their so-called “friendship,” it became known that Jessie could read and write—skills none of the Masons possessed.
+This only fueled their disdain for him.

 On the day the Mason gang left town, Jessie disappeared.

-The Sheriff, as well as some of the townsfolk figured the Mason’s had convinced Jessie to run off and join their gang.
-Frank knew his son better than anyone in town.
-He knew Jessie wouldn’t have run off like that.
-He figured the Mason gang had something to do with it alright and if Jessie was with them, it was against his will.
-That fact came to light in a note Jessie was able to slip to the teller of a bank the Mason’s had robbed not long after Jessie had disappeared.
-The note explained his predicament as well as where his father could be found.
-The note made its way to the Sheriff in Cactus Bow who passed it on to Frank.
+The Sheriff and some townsfolk figured the Masons had convinced Jessie to run off and join their gang.
+Frank knew his son better than anyone and was certain Jessie wouldn’t have left like that.
+He suspected the Mason gang was involved, and if Jessie was with them, it was against his will.
+This suspicion was confirmed in a note Jessie managed to slip to the teller of a bank the Masons had robbed shortly after his disappearance.
+The note explained his predicament and indicated where his father could be found.
+It eventually reached the Sheriff in Cactus Bow, who passed it on to Frank.

-The sheriff took the slip of paper over to Franks shop.
-“Looks like I may have been wrong about your boy,” he remarked as he handed Frank the note.
+The Sheriff took the slip of paper to Frank's shop.
+“Looks like I may have been wrong about your boy,” he remarked as he handed over the note.

-Frank read it over several times holding back a full range of emotions as they began to overtake him.
+Frank read it several times, holding back a flood of emotions.
 He lifted his head from the paper.
-“That’s Jessie’s writing alright.
+“That’s Jessie’s writing, all right.
 I’d know it anywhere.
-I’ll be headin’ to Dry Well first thing in the morning to get my boy.”
+I’ll be heading to Dry Well first thing in the morning to get my boy.”

-Frank cut him off before he could say another word.
+Frank cut him off before he could continue.

-“I appreciate the offer Sheriff but to be perfectly honest with you, I don’t want your help.
-I did my best to convince you and the people of this town that Jessie wouldn’t have ran off like that.
-No one believed me and no one offered to lift a finger to help me find him.
+“I appreciate the offer, Sheriff, but to be perfectly honest, I don’t want your help.
+I did my best to convince you and the people of this town that Jessie wouldn’t have run off like that.
+No one believed me, and no one lifted a finger to help me find him.
 I’ve been searching for the Mason gang on my own since the day he disappeared.
-You didn’t offer your help then and I certainly don’t want it now.
+You didn’t offer your help then, and I certainly don’t want it now.
 I’ll do this on my own.”

-The Sheriff knew the truth of it and didn’t take offense.
-“You certainly have a right to be upset Frank, but don’t let your anger make you out to be a fool.
-You can’t take on the Mason gang on your own.”
+The Sheriff understood and didn’t take offense.
+“You certainly have a right to be upset, Frank, but don’t let your anger make you a fool.
+You can’t take on the Mason gang alone.”

-“I won’t be on my own,” replied Frank.
+“I won’t be alone,” Frank replied.
 “Jessie will give me a hand.
-Now if you don’t mind, I need to get myself ready for an early start.”
+Now, if you don’t mind, I need to get ready for an early start.”

-Before sunup the next morning Frank had packed his saddlebags, strapped on his best guns and slipped his favorite rifle snugly into its scabbard.
+Before sunrise the next morning, Frank packed his saddlebags, strapped on his best guns, and slipped his favorite rifle snugly into its scabbard.
 He mounted up and headed toward Devils Canyon, and beyond that, the town of Dry Well.

 dry wellThe Town of Dry Well/Pixabay

-As Frank entered town he kept alert.
-He needed things to go smoothly with no surprises.
-Main Street was not impressive.
-A dozen or so assorted buildings lined each side.
-A few were empty and many looked as if they had seen better days.
-Several people were going about their business, but there was a noticeable lack of vitality in the air except for a dozen or so dogs that were roaming about.
+As Frank entered town, he remained alert.
+He needed things to go smoothly, with no surprises.
+Main Street was unimpressive, lined with a dozen or so assorted buildings on each side.
+A few were empty, and many looked as if they had seen better days.
+Several people went about their business, but there was a noticeable lack of vitality in the air, aside from a dozen or so dogs roaming about.

 One of these dogs began to nip at the heels of his horse as he rode down the street.
-He was seriously thinking about putting a bullet in it.
-Hoping it would give the others something to gnaw on other than his horse.
-Just as the thought had entered his mind an older gent stepped into the street and did the deed for him.
-It scattered the pack for a few minutes but the smell of blood brought them back to the fresh kill.
-The man walked up to Frank with his gun still drawn.
+He seriously considered putting a bullet in it, hoping it would give the others something to gnaw on other than his horse.
+Just as that thought crossed his mind, an older gentleman stepped into the street and took care of it for him.
+The pack scattered for a few minutes, but the smell of blood soon drew them back to the fresh kill.
+The man approached Frank with his gun still drawn.

-“And just who might you be?”
-He questioned.
-“This here ain’t a town that gets many visitors coming in from your direction.
+“And just who might you be?” he asked.
+“This here ain’t a town that gets many visitors from your direction.
 Most travelers with any sense avoid the D.C. trail.
 What’s yer business here?”

-Frank ignored the inquiries and kept moving as the stranger walked beside him.
-“Thanks for getting that dog off my horse mister.
-My name is Frank, Frank Canby and I’m just passing through.
+Frank ignored the inquiries and kept moving as the stranger walked alongside him.
+“Thanks for getting that dog off my horse, mister.
+My name is Frank, Frank Canby, and I’m just passing through.
 Is there a place in this town where a man can wash the dust out of his throat?”

-“Thanks for the warning mister.”
-Frank continued on to the Red Horse where he hitched up and stepped lightly through the door.
+“Thanks for the warning, mister.”
+Frank continued on to the Red Horse, hitched his horse, and stepped lightly through the door.

 The place was small and dusty.
 A long bar and several tables nearly filled the room.
-Tobacco smoke hung heavy in the air.
-It came from the corner table where several men sat with a bottle of whiskey and a deck of cards.
-The game and the conversation were put on hold when Frank entered the room.
-All eyes followed him to the bar.
+Tobacco smoke hung heavy in the air, emanating from the corner table where several men sat with a bottle of whiskey and a deck of cards.
+The game and conversation paused when Frank entered, and all eyes followed him to the bar.

-The bartender gave him a long hard look.
+The bartender gave him a long, hard look.
 “No such thing in these parts.
 Warm whiskey will have to do.
-If you’re lookin’ for something cool, we got us a cellar.
-Ain’t nothin’ in it at the moment but that could change.
-I’ve been known to toss a stranger or two down the hole if they give me any trouble… or if I should decide I don’t like em’.”
+If you’re looking for something cool, we got us a cellar.
+Ain’t nothin’ in it at the moment, but that could change.
+I’ve been known to toss a stranger or two down the hole if they give me any trouble… or if I decide I don’t like 'em.”

-The comment brought a few snickers from the men at the table.
+The comment prompted a few snickers from the men at the table.

 “I appreciate the warning.
 Let’s just hope I’m a likable sort,” replied Frank.

-“Ya, let’s just hope,” replied the bartender as he poured the drink.
+“Yeah, let’s just hope,” the bartender said as he poured the drink.

 “You a poker player?”

-“Well we got an extra chair here if your interested.
+“Well, we’ve got an extra chair here if you're interested.
 It’s not too often we get to play for someone else’s money.
-We tend to get a little tired of trading our own.
+We tend to get a little tired of trading our own.”

 “You can get some grub right next door,” replied one of the men.
 “But don’t spend all your money on your belly now.
 We want our chance to empty your pockets.”

-Frank pulled up a chair at a table next to the window overlooking the street.
-The cook, a big man with greasy hair and a very large mustache stepped up to the counter.
-A quirley hung from his lips.
-He wiped his dirty hands on his grease-stained shirt, took a long drag from the quirley without touching it.
+He pulled up a chair at a table next to the window overlooking the street.
+The cook, a big man with greasy hair and a large mustache, stepped up to the counter.
+A quirly hung from his lips.
+He wiped his dirty hands on his grease-stained shirt and took a long drag without touching it.
 The smoke poured from his mouth and nose as he spoke.

 “Where did you come from?”